How to make a career in Teaching after Disqualifying in BEd Entrance Exam?

 • Identify Weak Areas: While you re-attempt for the next session focus on the areas where you felt you were weak and identify those areas and work on them.

-• Mock Tests and Self-Study: Dedicate time to self-study and take as many mock tests as possible to familiarize yourself with the exam pattern and syllabus.
+• Mock Tests and Self-Study: Dedicate time to self-study and take as many mock tests to understand the format and syllabus.
 Regular solving of the mock tests will also benefit you by increasing your question-solving ability and efficiency.

 6. Switch to Vocational or Skill-Based Education